-Lent and Children By Christine V. Hides
+Lent and Children By The Reverend Christine V. Hides

 “Spoiler Alert” is a necessary phrase in the age of the internet where we might come across a review of a movie or tv episode before viewing it.
 Those who reveal essential plot twists without proper warning are met with outrage on social media.
 The empty tomb of Easter needs no such warning.
 In fact children especially need the spoiler.
 As they hear the stories of Jesus’s last days on earth they need to know that Jesus’s death is not the end of God’s love and re-creation.